kstenerud/concise-encoding/ce-structure.md

 For map-like containers, a duplicate means any key-value pair whose key is equivalent to another key already present in the map, regardless of what the key's associated value is.

-The testing of integer and float values for duplicates transcends the data type when the value is type-compatible and convertible without loss.
+The testing of integer and float values for duplicates transcends the data type when the value is type-compatible (i.e. both are numeric types) and convertible without loss.
 For example, the integer value `2000` and the float value `2000.0` are considered duplicates.
 The string value `"2000"`, however, would not be a duplicate.

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).

 ### List

 A sequential list of objects.
-Lists **CAN** contain any mix of any type, including other containers.
+List elements **CAN** be any type (including other containers), and do not all have to be the same type.

 By default, a list is ordered and allows duplicate values.
 Different rules **CAN** be set using a schema.